ykama615/ykama615.github.io/_posts/2021-06-13-conference.md

 ### CONFERENCE

 {: .box-note}
+the 21st Congress of the International Ergonomics Association (IEA 2021)<br>
-Proceedings of the 21st Congress of the International Ergonomics Association (IEA 2021)）
+Proceedings of the 21st Congress of the International Ergonomics Association (IEA 2021)

 ### PAGE